michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 ## 13 Neville Longbottom      12377         90084        1137
 ```

-Now we have 13 rows in the table which means that we created a duplicate by adding row 10 again (Entry for the dosimeter reading of Albus Dumbledore from December 2019).
+Now we have 13 rows in the table which means that we created a duplicate by adding row 10 a second time (entry for the dosimeter reading of Albus Dumbledore from December 2019).

 #### Table with Constraints
 In order to avoid duplicates we need constraints like a `PRIMARY KEY` and/or a `UNIQUE` constraint.
 There are different strategies to implement constraints but for consistency reasons we will build our dosimeter readings table analogous to the Python tutorial "by hand" and call it `staffdose`.
-As `PRIMARY KEY` we add an `id`-column which we will fill with `AUTOINCREMENT` and set a `UNIQUE`-constraint with `report_uid, person_uid, dosimeter_placement`.
+As `PRIMARY KEY` we add an `id`-column and set a `UNIQUE`-constraint with `report_uid, person_uid, dosimeter_placement`.
 <br>
 First we delete the table `test01` with the function `dbExecute`.
 This function executes data manipulation statements without returning a result set.